PrintfBatuhan/Basic-Image-Processing-Concepts/README.md

 - Code-H1:Edge Detection with Various Masks

 ### I-Filter Algorithms
-- Code-I1: Adding Salt and Pepper Noise to an Image
+- Code-I1: Adding Gaussian Noise and Salt and Pepper Noise to an Image

-- Code-I2: High-passSpatial Filtering
+- Code-I2: Filters

 - Code-I3: Gaussian Noise from an Image